-N.J.S.A.
-40A:4-26 provides that: "No miscellaneous revenues from any source shall be included as an anticipated revenue in the budget in an amount in excess of the amount actually realized in cash from the same source during the next preceding fiscal year, unless the [D]irector shall determine upon application by the governing body that the facts clearly warrant the expectation that such excess amount will actually be realized in cash during the fiscal year and shall certify such determination, in writing, to the local unit."
-Such determination may be made by the governing body and the Chief Financial Officer in any year during which the municipality is subject to local examination.
+The Local Budget Law (N.J.S.A.
+40A:4-26) provides that: "No miscellaneous revenues from any source shall be included as an anticipated revenue in the budget in an amount in excess of the amount actually realized in cash from the same source during the next preceding fiscal year, unless the Director shall determine upon application by the governing body that the facts clearly warrant the expectation that such excess amount will actually be realized in cash during the fiscal year and shall certify such determination, in writing, to the local unit."

-No budget or amendment shall be adopted unless the Director has previously certified the approval of such anticipated revenues except that categorical grants-in-aid contracts may be included for their face amount with an offsetting appropriation.
+No budget or amendment thereof shall be adopted unless the Director shall have previously certified his approval of such anticipated revenues except that categorical grants-in-aid contracts may be included for their face amount with an offsetting appropriation.
 The fiscal years for such grants rarely coincide with the municipality's calendar year.
 Grant revenues are fully realized in the year in which they are budgeted by the establishment of accounts receivable and off setting reserves.